Nail the Interview

 Measuring Success

 Every company, team, and role will have specific ways of defining and measuring success.
-The most common methods involve Key Performance Indicators (KPIs), which for most companies include metrics like revenue, profit, and various other performance measures.
+The most common methods use Key Performance Indicators (KPIs), which for most companies include metrics such as revenue, profit, and other performance measures.
 The team you’re interviewing for will also have its own set of KPIs.
 To gain a better understanding of their priorities, consider asking the following questions:

 • Which KPIs matter most to the team?